Q3D/q3dfit/docs/index.rst

 .. warning::

-   This software has not yet been officially released.
-You are viewing pre-release test documentation and content in active development.
-We are not yet able to provide user support.
+  This software has not yet been fully tested due to the limited availability of NIRSpec and MIRI data cubes.
+You are viewing the documentation of the first software release and the content is in active development.
 If you find a bug or have a feature request, please `submit an issue <https://github.com/Q3D/q3dfit/issues>`_.

 Our papers describing ``q3dfit`` and all its functionalities are